The email marketing strategy is the most effective marketing approach since the early days of the digital era.

 You can remind your most active email subscribers (the ones that always open your emails and click your links) that you’re grateful for their presence and that you’re happy to get in touch personally.

 Test, Measure, and Optimize

 Email marketing demands a lot of testing.
 Analytics is the keyword here.
-I’d say that email marketing is a numbers game that can be improved by testing, measuring, and optimizing your strategy, campaigns, and emails on a consistent basis.
+I’d say that email marketing is a numbers game that can be improved by testing, measuring, and optimizing your strategy, campaigns, and emails consistently.

 There are several distinctive email analytics tools you can leverage to gather indirect data that’ll allow you to optimize your campaigns.

 Optimizing your campaigns means deciding what to add and cut from your email marketing strategy.
-You should take things easy.
+It would help if you took things easy.
 Use the A/B testing method to test different key performance indicators and keep your analytics organized.

 Segmenting your email list isn’t rocket science.
 As well as checking its validity.
 It’s not simple either because it demands you to go through a learning process.
-As I’ve finally suggested, you must test, measure, and optimize your email campaign on a consistent basis.
+As I’ve finally suggested, you must test, measure, and optimize your email campaign consistently.
 That’s the only way you’ll be able to consistently improve your emails’ open rate, click-through rate, and conversion rate.

 Pipefy improves workflows by adding automation that can handle repetitive, time-consuming tasks, and it helps teams communicate and complete them accurately.
 Try Pipefy for free today or request a demo to boost your marketing strategy.